What are the keys to auditing debt?

 - Enters the new debt in the accounting system,

-- Deposits funds from the new debt
+- Deposits funds from the debt issuance

 - Funds are borrowed without appropriate approval